KiranRaghavendra1248/DSCWOW_SMARTLIBRARY/README.md

 The record includes the USN of the person borrowing the book , the name of the book and the date and time of when the book was borrowed.

 # HOW TO RUN
+(Run the app.py file to run the website after installing dependencies If this fails run the run_final.py to run manually on IDE/Command Prompt)
 1. Git clone/download the repository into the local system.
 2. Install torch,torchvision first and the necessary dependencies in requirements.txt next using the following commands in a new virtual environment(with python3, 64 bit installed)